wp-plugins/wp-auto-affiliate-links/readme.txt

 If you add more links with the same keyword, only the first occurence of the keyword will add the first link.
 If the same keyword appear again in the article, the second link will be added on it.

 == Changelog ==
+= 2.9.5.5 =
-= 2.9.5.4 =
+Fixed edit bug and made some modifications that fixed some compatibility problems = 2.9.5.4 =
 * Fixed add new link problem (link was visible just after refresh)